LostArtefacts/TRX/docs/trx/MIGRATING.md

    The result is not tied to an inventory, so the function no longer takes one:
    - `trx.inventory:icon_of(object)` becomes `trx.inventory.icon_of(object)`

+17. **End-level trigger parameters now have meaning** In OG TR1-3, assigning a parameter to end-level triggers served no purpose;
+   the gameflow always dictated the level sequencing.
+1.11 introduces basic support for hubs, allowing triggers to dictate which level comes next.
+Legacy levels that use these parameters incorrectly will need to be amended and recompiled; using parameter 0 is recommended to allow the gameflow sequencing to take precedence.

 ### Version 1.9 to 1.10

 The Lua API was rewritten, and most of what it breaks is a rename.
 Run your